 You’ll start by dipping hunks of bread into bubbling cauldrons of cheese.
 Next comes salad, which you don’t dip into anything.
 For the main course, you’ll submerge your choice of raw meat into boiling oil until it’s cooked to your desired level of doneness.
-You’ll cap off your evening by dipping all sorts of dessert items into roiling pots of chocolate.
+You’ll cap off the evening by dipping all sorts of desserts into roiling pots of chocolate.

 You can have the same one-of-a-kind interactive dining experience at any of the 103 Melting Pot franchise locations around the country, with one big exception.

 At the Melting Pot in Wilmington, the main attraction isn’t getting to cook your own food, it’s the full-size Liberty Bell sitting inexplicably in the lobby.
 The bell’s presence becomes more explicable as you step outside to see the Melting Pot occupies a faithful recreation of Philadelphia’s Independence Hall.

 Delaware’s Independence Hall is the centerpiece of Independence Mall, a 25-store, U-shaped shopping center on Concord Pike in the Brandywine Hundred section of North Wilmington.

 Christened on October 25th, 1965, during the golden age of American shopping malls, Independence Mall was the brainchild of Emilio Capaldi.
 The real estate developer and history buff sought to buck the trend of malls as flat and functional modernist monoliths.
 A newspaper ad from the Capaldi company described his vision as “a radical departure from the current shopping center trend,” offering, “Old World warmth with contemporary functional facility.”